Pyramid (game show): The $20,000 Pyramid

+The (New) $25,000 Pyramid

-On September 20, 1982, the series returned to the CBS daytime lineup as The (New) $25,000 Pyramid, again with Clark as host, but now taped in Los Angeles full-time at CBS Television City's Studio 33 (currently used for The Price is Right, now known as the "Bob Barker Studio") and remained there for the entire run up until December 31, 1987.
-Blackout began airing in the series' 10:00 a.m. timeslot the following Monday, but that show was canceled after 13 weeks of episodes.
+On September 20, 1982, the series returned to the CBS daytime lineup as The $25,000 Pyramid, again with Clark as host.
+"New" was added to the show's title on November 8, 1982, then dropped on January 28, 1985.
+The series taped in Los Angeles full-time at CBS Television City's Studio 33 (formerly used for The Price Is Right, now known as the "Bob Barker Studio").
+The series remained there for the entire run (except for some episodes that were filmed in studio 41 in September 1983) until its cancellation.
+The last episode of the series aired on Friday, January 1, 1988.
+Blackout replaced this version of the Pyramid and began airing in the series' 10:00 a.m. timeslot on Monday, January 4, 1988.
+Blackout was canceled after 13 weeks of episodes.
 On April 4, 1988, The $25,000 Pyramid returned to the CBS daytime schedule, but only for 13 more weeks.
-The show's final episode aired on July 1.
-The following Monday, the show was replaced by Family Feud hosted by Ray Combs.
+The $25,000 Pyramid was the only network game show to replace the series that replaced it after cancellation.
+The final episode of the $25,000 Pyramid aired on July 1, 1988.
+The following Monday, the show was replaced by Family Feud, hosted by Ray Combs.

+The $100,000 Pyramid

 Concurrent with the network show's run, several nighttime versions of the show were sold to local stations through syndication: the original $25,000 Pyramid and The $50,000 Pyramid were taped in the Elysee Theatre in New York, and both editions of The $100,000 Pyramid were taped at Television City.
-The Dick Clark-hosted episodes were taped in Studio 33 concurrently with the daytime $25,000 Pyramid, and the 1991 edition hosted by John Davidson was taped in Studio 31.
-Pyramid, hosted by Donny Osmond, ran from September 16, 2002 to September 10, 2004 and was taped at Sony Pictures Studios in Culver City, California.
-The Pyramid was taped at the CBS Studio Center.
-Strahan's The $100,000 Pyramid is taped at the ABC Television Center in New York.
+The Dick Clark–hosted episodes were taped in Studio 33 concurrently with the daytime $25,000 Pyramid, and the 1991 edition hosted by John Davidson was taped in Studio 31.

+On January 9, 2016, ABC greenlit a new version of The $100,000 Pyramid, set to air during the summer of 2016.
+This version also marked the return of the show to New York City, where it had originally been produced in the 1970s.
+The first season comprised ten hour-long episodes, with Michael Strahan serving as host.
+The show aired as part of ABC's Sunday Fun & Games lineup at 9:00 p.m.
+ET/8:00 p.m.
+CT, along with the Steve Harvey–hosted Celebrity Family Feud and the Alec Baldwin–hosted Match Game (the latter of which ended in July 2021).
+Each hour-long episode of The $100,000 Pyramid consists of two complete pairs of games, with two different celebrities and two new players for each; there are no returning champions.
+In addition, two introductions and two closings are taped for each episode so that it can be split into half-hour blocks to fit a channel's programming schedule if necessary.